-- 1. Press REC (record) on the TV remote. - 2.
-Press DEVICE on the remote control to move to the Source Device section. - 3.
-Press ADJUST ▲, ▼, ◀ or ▶ to select the source device you will record from.
-If a source is not displayed, it is not available as a recording source. - 4.
+- 1. Press REC (record) on the TV remote. - Press DEVICE on the remote control to move to the Source Device section. - 3.
+Press ADJUST ◀ or ▶ to select the source device you will record from. - 4.
 Press ENTER to confirm selection and return to the "Record to" section. - 5.
-In the "Record to" section, review the destination device and duration.
-Use ADJUST ▲ or ▼ to change, if necessary. - 6.
-Press a second time and the recording will start.
+In the "Record to" section, review the destination device (VCR) and duration.
+Change if necessary. - 6.
+Press REC a second time to initiate recording.